cajuncoding/SqlAppLockHelper/README.md

  - `using SqlAppLockHelper.SystemDataNS;`
  - `using SqlAppLockHelper.MicrosoftDataNS;`

-#### Locking Scopes (maps to the `@LockOwner` parameter of `sp_getapplock`):
+#### Both Transaction & Connection Locking Scopes are supported:
 There are two scopes for Locks that are supported:
- - Session Scope (will automatically be released by Sql Server when the Sql Connection is disposed/closed; or may be optionally explicitly released).
+ - **Session Scope** (aka Connection) - will automatically be released by Sql Server when the Sql Connection is disposed/closed; or may be optionally explicitly released.
- - Transaction Scope (Will automatically be released by Sql Server when Sql Transaction is Commited/Rolled-back/Closed; or can be optionally explicitly released).
+ - **Transaction Scope** - Will automatically be released by Sql Server when Sql Transaction is Commited/Rolled-back/Closed; or can be optionally explicitly released.

- Note: Explicit release can be done anytime from the `SqlServerAppLock` class returned from an acquired lock, and is also intrinsically done via IDisposable/IAsyncDisposable on the `SqlServerAppLock` class to provide reliable release when scope closes via C# `using` pattern.
+_NOTE: These scopes map to the underlying maps to the `@LockOwner` parameter of `sp_getapplock`_)

-#### Usage Notes:
+### Usage Notes:
  - The generally recommended approach is to use the *Transaction* scope because it is slightly safer (e.g. more resilient against abandoned locks) by allowing the Locks to automatically expire with the Transaction; and is the default behavior of Sql Server.
    - However the *Session* scope is reliably implemented as long as you always close/dispose of the connection and/or via the `SqlServerAppLock` class; which also implements IDisposable/IAsyncDisposable C# interfaces.